 +1 on this one.
 It’s hard to escape the equivalence “more likes = better picture” but it’s also hard to get valuable feedback outside of this logic.

-Of course this was a rethoric question: I’m strongly against this equivalence (likes=value) and similar ones that in my views are worth the same (money=value).
-So the core of my question wasn’t of course “are likes a proof of value” but “where can I find a valuable feedback” considering that all we get is usually likes (or binary submission results: accepted/rejected).
-And, yes, I think feedback is important.
+This was of course a rhetorical question: I’m strongly against this equivalence (likes=value) and similar ones that in my views are worth the same (money=value).
+So the core of my question wasn’t “are likes a proof of value” but “how can I find a valuable feedback” considering that all we get is usually likes (or binary submission results: accepted/rejected).
+And, yes, I think feedback can be valuable.

 What followed is a ten-minutes-long essay on art and creativity so dense, so complete and so clear that there’s no need for comments.
-I’d like to emphasize just few points.
+I’d like to emphasise just few points.

 - Social media is important because “it’s a way to create conversations”.
 I particularly like the choice of the word “conversation” here, because it reminds me of the noblest meaning of lògos.
 We are not used to this approach because most people we admire are at the same time apparently reachable (on social media) and factually unreachable (because they have thousands or millions of followers).
 Getting a reply in this situation proves me deeply wrong.
-In retrospective, during my first month back on Instagram (and having dropped from day two the race for likes1), I find myself slowly developing (weak) relationships.
+In retrospective, during my first month back on Instagram (and having dropped almost immediately out of the race for likes), I find myself slowly developing (weak) relationships.

 - What Ted said is more or less what I already think and sometimes wrote, even here.
 So, why did I ask?
 Why was I surprised by the intensity of his answer?
 Because the lure of an objective evaluation is tempting and the idea that someone you trust tells you “this is ok” is extremely reassuring.
 I don’t think this is wrong, I think it is just human: but it’s important to get back to what is crucial during the periods of uncertainty or confusion and get the difference between the life belt we need sometimes and the shore we aim to.